anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 ## 5. Lets analyze Chicago crimes dataset with Spark SQL

 ### 5.a.
-Paste the code below that analyzes crimes by year in the UI & run
+Paste the code below that analyzes crimes by year & run

 ```
 from pyspark.sql import SparkSession